-The images will undoubtedly remain in our minds for years to come - tearful faces, raging fires, dust and rubble innocent victims and the destruction o historical world landmarks.
-Tuesday Sept.
-11, 2001 is a day not to be forgot ten.
-It was the day that terrorists attacked the country, directly a rectly affecting the lives of mil As people around the work tingerstand and cope wit nages, the students, faculty and staff t.N.C.
-State came together as a family of support and strength.
+The images will undoubtedly remain in our minds for years to come - tearful faces, raging fires, dust and rubble innocent victims and the destruction historical world landmarks.
+Tuesd Sept.
+11, 2001 is a day not to be force. ten.
+It was the day that terre attacked the country, directly and rectly affecting the lives of mil s people around the wo stand and cope students, faculty and staff

-"We have come together in the spirit f the Wolfpack family." said Student ody President Darryl Willie.

-"This is what we need to do, band bgether as one."
+We have come together in the Wolfpack family," said by President Darryl Willie.
+This is what we need to